Yaa-K/devops-learning-journey/linux/linux_notes.md

 `whatis` gives you a one-line description of a command by pulling info from the manual (man) pages.

-## Shell Scripting
-All Shell Script files when creating, you must add the `.sh` extention.
-Why?`.sh` tells humans (and sometimes tools) that the file is a shell script.

-*A script* is a text file containing a list of commands that the computer can execute in order, automatically, instead of typing them one by one in the terminal.
-- Think of it like a recipe: a list of steps that the computer follows.
-- Scripts are used to automate repetitive tasks.

 `sleep` pauses execution for a specified amount of time.
 Often used in scripts to wait before running the next command.

-### Ways to run a shell script
-1. Using bash (or sh):\
- `bash script.sh`
-- Runs the script using the bash interpreter.
-- The script doesn’t need execute permission (chmod +x) when using this method.

-2. Using ./ (direct execution)
-`./script.sh`
-- Runs the script directly as a program.
-- The script must be executable

-####  #!/bin/bash
-`#!/bin/bash` tells the system which interpreter should run the script — in this case, the Bash shell. \
-You indicate the shebang (#!) on the very first line of your script file. \
-Example: \
-`#!/bin/bash` \
-`echo "Hello, world!"`

-The characters `#!` at the very start of a script file are called a shebang. \
-Everything after it is *the path to the interpreter* that should run the script. \
-So #! /bin/bash means: “use the Bash program located at /bin/bash to run this script.”

 #### Package Manager
 A package manager is a tool in Linux (and other OSes) that automates the process of installing, upgrading, configuring, and removing software.
 Instead of manually downloading software from websites, you use a package manager to fetch it from a trusted repository.